toml-lang/toml/README.md

 1979-05-27
 ```

-The precision of fractional seconds is implementation specific and no minimum is
+The precision of fractional seconds is implementation specific, but at least
-expected.
-If the implementation's precision is exceeded, the datetime should
-still be accepted without error (though a warning should be issued, if
-possible).
+millisecond precision is expected.

 Array
 -----